ESMValGroup/ESMValTool/doc/sphinx/source/esmvaldiag/observations.rst

 4. Create a cmorizer for the dataset
 ========================================================

-To make sure that your dataset is in the correct format for Iris to work with it, you most likely will have to process it with a cmorizing script.
-In the rare, but possible, case that your dataset is in the correct format already, it is advisable to run it through a cmorizing script anyway, to be sure the file name is correctly defined for the ESMValTool to find the file.

 Find here an example of a cmorizing script, written for the ``ESACCI XCH4`` dataset that is available on the Copernicus Climate Data Store: `cmorize_obs_CDS-XCH4.ncl
 <https://github.com/ESMValGroup/ESMValTool/blob/version2_development/esmvaltool/utils/cmorizers/obs/cmorize_obs_CDS-XCH4.ncl>`_.